papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

 To estimate the local image flow at a given point, the Lucas-Kanade method employs a least-squares approach.
 This method solves an overdetermined system of linear equations, where each pixel within the chosen window contributes an optical flow equation.

-The standard Lucas-Kanade algorithm typically solves these systems of equations within a 3x3 window, as this size often provides a good balance, effectively considering motion components in various directions.
+The standard Lucas-Kanade algorithm typically solves these systems of equations within a 3x3 window, as this size often provides a good balance by effectively considering motion components in various directions.

 Least-Squares Derivation
 ^^^^^^^^^^^^^^^^^^^^^^^^